Plane-walker/neural_network_for_stock_price_prediction/README.md

 # neural_network_for_stock_price_prediction
-Neural networks for stock price prediction.
+Using Neural networks for stock price prediction.

 ## requirements
 * python == 3.8.12